Avoid deadly mistakes with ATVs

 “We have had no pushback whatsoever from manufacturers or dealers,” Ashlee says.
 “Their recommendation is that all riders wear helmets, and children under certain ages shouldn’t ride at all.
 We aren’t anti-ATV; we just want people to be safe.”
 Polaris and Honda have met with Play for Kate, and some ATV dealers have partnered with the foundation to get the word out about safety.

 “There was pushback with the seat belt law when it was introduced, as well.
 Now the culture has changed, and it’s second nature.
 That’s what we hope to accomplish with the helmet law,” Ashlee says.
 “ATVs can go 60 or 70 mph.
 Kids driving cars are required to wear seat belts and take driver’s ed, but with ATVs, we just give them the keys and tell them, ‘Good luck.’
 We don’t require training or safety gear, but we’re working to change that mind-set.”

-While 2016 was the deadliest year in Indiana history for ATV fatalities, Ashlee says since the bill was signed into law, no children have been killed on ATVs in the state.
+While 2016 was the deadliest year in Indiana history for ATV fatalities, Ashlee says once the bill was signed into law, the number of fatalities fell dramatically.